sspencer/mock/README.md

 For added flexibility, Mock optionally just serves the specified directory.

-This project is inspired by [localroast](https://github.com/caalberts/localroast).
+This project was originally inspired by [localroast](https://github.com/caalberts/localroast).
 Thought it would be fun to recreate something similar with a less verbose API syntax.

 ## Build/Install